emaimona/PMI_projectwork/README.md

 ### For the final user
 - The system is made up to be able to stored **9999** users of each category, in total 29997 users can be stored without any inconsistency.
 - Whenever a new user is registered, its default status is **Passive**.
 In case of a Professor, the status automatically changes whenever a subject is assigned to him, for Students, conversely, whenever he is registered into a course.
-- All User are **advised to change their password** right away, because, for every new account, a default password is attributed to it, that is "" or (empty string), which is not secure, and it compromises the security of the system.
+- All Users are **advised to change their password** right away, because, for every new account, a default password is attributed to it, that is "" or (empty string), which is not secure, and it compromises the security of the system.
 -Every Student, Professor or Administrator is a Persona, and every Persona is a User.